rails/rails/guides/source/constant_autoloading_and_reloading.md

 ### Constants are Stored in Modules

 Constants belong to modules in a very literal sense.
-Classes and modules have a constant table, think of it as a hash table.
+Classes and modules have a constant table; think of it as a hash table.

 Let's analyze an example to really understand what that means.
 While in a casual setting some abuses of language are customary, the exposition is going